Lipen/discrete-math-course/typst/hw4.typ

 == Problem 14: The Clause Factory on Titan

-At Titan's *Clause Factory*, a batcher produces a clause-set flagged as "suspicious":
+At Titan's *Clause Factory*, a massive automated production facility manufactures logical proofs by resolution.
+The factory's quality control system has flagged a batch of clauses as "suspicious" --- the engineers suspect the batch may be *unsatisfiable*.

 $
   { thin P or Q, quad not P or R, quad not Q or S, quad not R, quad not S thin }
 $

-Factory engineers fear the batch is defective (unsatisfiable).

-- Apply Resolution iteratively to derive the empty clause $square$.
++ Apply the resolution rule iteratively and derive the empty clause $square$.
-- Document each step: parent clauses → resolvent.
-- Why does deriving $square$ prove unsatisfiability?
++ Present your derivation as a proof tree.
++ Explain why deriving the empty clause confirms unsatisfiability.

 == Problem 15: Navigator Training --- Natural Deduction